- Subiaco Square Joint Venture

 - Transit orientated design, activity centre master plan; Site responsive design; Activation and vibrancy; Urban design and architecture

 UDIAWA.
 Medium/High Density Residential Development - 2003

-This important piece of inner city land was developed to its optimum within strict design guidelines through the co-operation of a number of land owners, transit authorities and the City of Subiaco, and included innovative tenure arrangements such as air and subterranean rights.
-The integration of the transportation interchange with the residential and commercial development resulted in an excellent example of a public/private partnership arrangement.
+This important piece of inner city land was developed to its optimum within strict design guidelines through the co-operation of a number of landowners, transit authorities and the City of Subiaco, and included innovative tenure arrangements such as air and subterranean rights.
+The integration of the transport interchange with the residential and commercial development resulted in an excellent example of a public/private partnership arrangement.